YoRyan/youngryan.com/_posts/2024-05-19-check-emails-from-gmail-briskly-go-getmail.md

 The problem is when your external address receives mail that is spam, or even looks vaguely like spam.

-The email protocol is such that it looks like your external email provider—not the true sender of the message—is the entity who “sent” the spam.
+The email protocol is such that it appears to Gmail your external email provider—not the true sender of the message—is the entity who “sent” the spam.
 And when Gmail receives too many spam-y messages (forwarded or not) from a single server, it gets a little antsy about accepting any more, and simply blackholes _any_ further messages (whether they look like spam or not) from that server for several hours.
-I emphasize that this isn’t just a little delay in the delivery time, not just a one-way trip to your spam folder; just poof, gonzo, into the digital void your messages go—for hours at a time.
+I emphasize that this isn’t just a little delay in the delivery timeline, nor just a one-way trip to your spam folder, but poof, gonzo, into the digital void your messages go—for hours at a time.
 And neither the forwarding server, nor the original sender of your email, receives _any_ notification that this is what’s happening to your precious messages.

-Now, _you_ might think _your_ email address is squeaky clean and would only receive a negligible amount of spam, but you have to multiply this particular scenario by everyone _else_ using your particular provider to forward their messages to Gmail.
+Now, _you_ might think _your_ email address is squeaky clean and would only receive a miniscule amount of spam, but you have to multiply this particular scenario by everyone _else_ using your particular provider to forward their messages to Gmail.
 You see, _their_ spam also tests Gmail’s tolerance.
 So, when you rely on email forwarding from an indie provider like Purelymail, it’ll work great most of the time, but every few days, you’ll have several hours of downtime when Gmail will go all Quiet Place on your communications.
 And your senders won’t know a thing.

 Not good.
-On to the next solution.
+Onto the next solution.

 ## What about Gmailify?